Mohawk Group (NASDAQ:MWK) Stock Rating Upgraded by Sidoti

-Mohawk Group (NASDAQ:MWK) was upgraded by investment analysts at Sidoti from a “neutral” rating to a “buy” rating in a research report issued on Friday, FinViz reports.
-The brokerage presently has a $40.00 price objective on the stock.
-Sidoti’s price target points to a potential upside of 25.16% from the company’s previous close.
+Mohawk Group (NASDAQ:MWK) was upgraded by stock analysts at Sidoti from a “neutral” rating to a “buy” rating in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage currently has a $40.00 price objective on the stock.
+Sidoti’s price target suggests a potential upside of 23.38% from the stock’s current price.

 Mohawk Group Holdings, Inc, together with its subsidiaries, operates as a technology-enabled consumer products company in the United States and internationally.
 The company provides home and kitchen appliances; kitchenware; environmental appliances, such as dehumidifiers and air conditioners; beauty related products; and consumer electronics under the hOmeLabs, Vremi, Xtava, and RIF6 brands.